-For the majority of enthusiasts, owning a bonsai tree or two is a perfectly safe hobby – I can’t really think of one much safe.
+For the majority of enthusiasts, owning a bonsai tree or two is a perfectly safe hobby – I can’t really think of one much safer.
 However, if you own cats it could be a different story.
 Is it a myth or are bonsai trees harmful to cats?

 Not all bonsai tree species are harmful to cats, however, the species that tick the boxes are highly toxic to cats.
 Any bonsai tree that contains cycasin is poisonous to cats.

 The Sago Palm is a subtropical tree often used for bonsais due to their aesthetic.
 As nice as they are for a bonsai tree hobbyist, they are extremely toxic to both cats and dogs.

 It’s said that every single part of this bonsai is poisonous to cats and dogs, with the most toxic being the seeds and buds.

 Cycasin is the toxic agent that is deadly to any cat or dog that ingests a part of the bonsai tree.
 It can cause a number of severe problems including catastrophic liver failure within 15 minutes of ingestion.